Shaon2221/Learning-and-Experimenting_Data-Science/README.md

 # Summery
-**Data science is the field of study that combines domain expertise, programming skills, and knowledge of mathematics and statistics to extract meaningful insights from data.**
+**Data science is the field of study that combines domain expertise, programming skills, and knowledge of mathematics and statistics to extract meaningful insights from data.**<br> Then what is Data? <br>
+*Data is a collection of facts, such as numbers, words, measurements, observations or just descriptions of things.* <br>
 This repository contains beginner level topics of Machine Learning and Data Science, as well as some advanced topics.
 It also contain some great projects which I learn.
 It takes almost four moths to learn all of the basic things for me.
 I have learnt most of the things from [Codebasics](https://www.youtube.com/channel/UCh9nVJoWXmFb7sLApWGcLPQ) and some of them from different sources.
 Hats off to the man of this youtube channel for making this possible.
 He is awesome teacher!
 One of the interesting part of his lesson is, he gave exercises for every topic.
 Please, visit his youtube channel and appreciate his hard work.
 Note that, I am updating this repository on a regular basis.
 I highly recommened your contribution and obviously feedback.

 # Objectives 👼🏼